perara/Gotham-GF/README.md

 It started as a wrapper (and still is, kinda), but is now considered a game framework becuase of its multimedia capabilities.
 It is licensed under the [MIT Licence](http://opensource.org/licenses/MIT)

+# Documentation
+All documentation can be found [Here](https://perara.github.io/Gotham-GF/)

 Requirements
 ======